wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > TODO(issue #10): replace `rr_mechanism` once we have concretely defined
 > it in {{rr}}.

-### Prio3Histogram with Discrete Gaussian
+### Prio3Histogram with Aggregator-DP

-For Prio3Histogram, we will apply an Aggregator-only DP mechanism, that is implemented with discrete Gaussian.
+> TODO Describe a policy that is compatible with Prio3Histogram and that
+> targets the OAOC trust model.

 ~~~
 class Prio3HistogramWithDiscreteGaussian: